hapax/hapax.github.io/assets/eratosthenes.md

 \text{radius} = 4300-6900 \text{ km}.
 $$

-Not too bad given that one data point
+Not too bad given for an imaginary